Namerlight/LabelFree_AuNP_Quantification/README.md

 python scripts/asmm-cell-npns/infer.py run
 ```

+#### To-Do
+- [ ] Update this with a command line/argument based implementation for calling inference.
+- [ ] Investigate PyImageJ and implement this as an ImageJ plugin if feasible.

 ### Citation

 If you use any of the code, trained models or data, please cite the paper.

 > Mohsin, A. S. M. and Choudhury, S. H. (2024).
-"A label free quantification of gold nanoparticle at the single cell level using multi-column convolutional neural network (MC-CNN)," *Currently in Review*
+"A label free quantification of gold nanoparticle at the single cell level using multi-column convolutional neural network (MC-CNN)," *The Analyst*